Introduction to Mount Elgon National Park

 Visiting in November or December will allow you to see its delightful wildflowers in bloom.

 In contrast, Mount Elgon’s trails are more slippery in the wetter months and this can make your hike more challenging.
-In turn, this can distract you from the panoramic scenery that surrounds you.
+Whenever you visit, you'll be surrounded by panoramic views.

 Getting to Mount Elgon National Park